Image to Image / Node.js Reference

 function convertFileToFile(file, filePath, callback)

-Convert a local file and write the result to a local file.
+Convert a local file and save the conversion result to another local file.

 Parameters: